core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Counter Signature Algorithm ## {#ssec-common-context-cs-alg}

 Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
 This parameter is immutable once the Common Context is established.
-Counter Signature Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-The value is associated to a COSE key type, as specified in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.

 The EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
 If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

-### Counter Signature Parameters ## {#ssec-common-context-cs-params}

-Counter Signature Parameters identifies the parameters associated to the digital signature algorithm specified in Counter Signature Algorithm.
-This parameter is immutable once the Common Context is established.

-This parameter is a CBOR array including the following two elements, whose exact structure and value depend on the value of Counter Signature Algorithm:

-* The first element is the array of COSE capabilities for Counter Signature Algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-* The second element is the array of COSE capabilities for the COSE key type associated to Counter Signature Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-Examples of Counter Signature Parameters are in {{sec-cs-params-ex}}.

-This format is consistent with every counter signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how Counter Signature Parameters can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 ### Secret Derivation Algorithm ## {#ssec-common-context-dh-alg}

 Secret Derivation Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
 This parameter is immutable once the Common Context is established.
-Secret Derivation Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-The value is associated to a COSE key type, as specified in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.

 For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are mandatory to implement.

-### Secret Derivation Parameters ## {#ssec-common-context-dh-params}

-Secret Derivation Parameters identifies the parameters associated to the elliptic curve Diffie-Hellman algorithm specified in Secret Derivation Algorithm.
-This parameter is immutable once the Common Context is established.

-This parameter is a CBOR array including the following two elements, whose exact structure and value depend on the value of Secret Derivation Algorithm:

-* The first element is the array of COSE capabilities for Secret Derivation Algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-* The second element is the array of COSE capabilities for the COSE key type associated to Secret Derivation Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-Examples of Secret Derivation Parameters are in {{sec-cs-params-ex}}.

-This format is consistent with every elliptic curve Diffie-Hellman algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how Secret Derivation Parameters can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}